paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title:
 type: review
 rating: 5
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Fantastic service, Ben came and priced up and book the job in, he turned up when he said and cleaned up.
+Will definitely recommend and have him again.